HsuTing/convert2geojson/README.md

   "files": [
     {
       "input": "test",
-      "symbols": [ "VillageLon", "VillageLat" ]
+      "symbols": [ "Lon", "Lat" ]
     },
     {
       "input": "test2",
-      "symbols": [ "VillageLon", "VillageLat" ]
+      "symbols": [ "Lon", "Lat" ]
     }
   ]
 }
 ```

-If you wnat to rename file name, you can do this.
+If you wnat to rename file`s name, you can do this.

 ```
 {